 Another organization I spoke with is a financial services company, and their biggest concern right now is simplifying disaster recovery.
 Currently, they have a DR solution that they set up themselves in a co-lo that includes a dedicated alternative office space with physical PCs, plus co-lo-resident virtual desktops ready for people to use from this space or from home when a disaster strikes.
 The co-lo is also used for VM and data replication with their primary data center.
 With only one person managing all this, you can imagine it’s pretty tough going, and expensive too!
 They want to get out of the disaster recovery business and have it provided by a managed service.
 They also need to move to Windows 10, and what they found is that “there are lots of companies that can implement DR for us in their co-lo, but no one can implement both DR and virtual desktops in the cloud and deliver it as a managed service like Workspot.”
 Yep, you got it!
 This was a great call, Workspot can provide their DR services from Azure immediately, they can roll their VM and data replication into Azure, allowing them to shut down their co-lo, and eventually retire their physical PCs and replace them all with Window 10 desktops in Azure, using Workspot Desktop Cloud.
 Win, win, win!

-Why a Turnkey PC in the Cloud Service Makes Sense
+Why a Turnkey Cloud Desktop Service Makes Sense

 So what do you actually get when you join the Workspot family?